 61. Immunity of Minister, officers and inspectors

-A person who is, or has been, the Minister or the Executive Director or an officer of the Department or an inspector is not personally liable for anything done or omitted in good faith for or in connection with the exercise or purported exercise of any power conferred on him or her by this Act.
+A person who is, or has been, the Minister or the CEO or an officer of the Department or an inspector is not personally liable for anything done or omitted in good faith for or in connection with the exercise or purported exercise of any power conferred on him or her by this Act.

+[Section 61 amended by No. 28 of 2006 s.
+241.]

 62. Secrecy of information

 (1) A person shall not, except in accordance with subsection (2), disclose or make use of any information —